rafaelgandi/wasabi/README.md

 wasabi
 ======

-My personal bolierplate codes for wordpress backend jobs at SushiDigital
+My personal bolierplate codes for wordpress backend jobs at SushiDigital.
+The "app" directory should be placed inside the "sushi" theme directory.